Liover Peguero Preview, Player Props: Pirates vs. Brewers

 Liover Peguero At The Plate

-- Peguero has four doubles, six home runs and eight walks while batting .274.
+- Peguero is batting .267 with four doubles, six home runs and eight walks.

-- Peguero will look to extend his five-game hitting streak.
-He's batting .500 with one homer in his last games.

-- Peguero has had at least one RBI in 35.3% of his games this season (12 of 34), with more than one RBI seven times (20.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 34.3% of his games this season, Peguero has driven in at least one run.
+In seven of those games (20.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 14 games this season (41.2%), including multiple runs in four games.
+- He has scored in 40.0% of his games this year, with more than one run scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.